 Subject:

-Looking into the Green Turtle’s eye (Chelonia mydas) … Near-sighted on land, the Green Turtle’s eyes are perfectly adapted to perform under water.
-Red and orange colours are not seen well (as these are the colours that disappear first with depth) but the range from yellow to purple are well perceived.
+Near-sighted on land, the Green Turtle's eyes are perfectly adapted to perform underwater.
+Red and orange colours are not seen well (as these are the colours that disappear first with depth), but the range from yellow to purple is well perceived.
+These are the colours that are most important to see at depth.

 Technique:

-When filming bigger animals such as turtles it is important to approach these animals cautiously.
-Any sudden or rushed movement will scare the animal and therefor resulting in an escaping subject.
-Fleeing critters won’t make nice footage anyway.
-Remember that under water everything will outswim you, yet another reason not to chase animals.
-Gain the animal’s trust first before starting to film it.
+When filming bigger animals such as turtles, it is important to approach these animals cautiously.
+Any sudden or rushed movement will scare the animal and, therefore, result in an escaping subject.

 Join us on a journey of discovery and entertainment as we explore fascinating marine wildlife topics and explore the many exciting underwater adventures on our YouTube channel and our Facebook page!